walterchangsmoothstack/readme_repo/TERRAFORM.md

 # TERRAFORM

 ### Goal:
 Set up an application (using Fargate) that uses an application load balancer and is connected to a private RDS instance.
+Possible reference https://section411.com/2019/07/hello-world/

 ## Networking Module
 - VPC with CIDR block 10.0.0.0/16